hCaptcha/eth-kvstore/README.md

 ```

 ## Contribute
-We welcome all Pull requests!
-Please run one or all of the following commands before commiting:
+We welcome all pull requests!
+Please ensure you lint before the commit.
 ```
 npm run lint
 ```
-You can inspect more linting scripts in our `package.json`.
+You can inspect more of our linting scripts at `package.json`.

-Please submit your pull request against our staging branch.
+Please submit your pull request against our `staging` branch.

 ## Credits
 Inspired by https://github.com/willhay/kvstore.